alireza0sfr/alireza0sfr/README.md

 </p>

 <p align="center">
-  I'm a 3rd year student pursuing Bachelor's in Software Engineering 🎓 from Shiraz Azad University University 🏛.
+  I'm a 4th year student pursuing Bachelor's in Software Engineering 🎓 from Shiraz Azad University University 🏛.
 I'm a passionate learner who's always willing to learn and work across technologies and domains💡.
 I love to explore new technologies and leverage them to solve real-life problems ✨
 </p>

 <p align="left">
 🕸️ I'm interested AI.

-📖 I'm currently learning Django
+📖 I'm currently learning Kubernetes

 🤝 I'm looking to collaborate on any open source projects using Javascript & Python